vigoRz-c/vigoRz-c/README.md

 # welcome to my GitHub profile!

 This is the part where people usually brag about their awesome projects…
 Well, not me.
-My repos are basically empty, and my C++ skills could crash a toaster.
+My repos are basically empty, and my C++ skills could make you blind.
-Enjoy the chaos!
+Enjoy those things!

 ## GitHub Stats
 ![Mes Stats GitHub](https://github-readme-stats.vercel.app/api?username=vigoRz-c&show_icons=true&theme=radical)